IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

 Subtype Name: pvd+json

-Required parameters: None
+Required parameters: N/A

-Optional parameters: None
+Optional parameters: N/A

 Encoding considerations: Encoding considerations are identical to those specified for the "application/json" media type.